Slow Cooker Brisket

 This Crockpot brisket recipe comes together with minimal hands-on work.

-Mix your brisket rub by adding all the ingredients into a small bowl.
+Make your spice mix by adding all the ingredients into a small bowl.
 Evenly coat and rub the seasonings all over the brisket, covering all sides.

-Place brisket in a skillet over medium-high heat, add oil then sear the brisket for a few minutes on each side.
+Place brisket in a skillet ,or large dutch oven, over medium-high heat, add oil then sear the brisket for a few minutes on each side.

 Meanwhile, lightly spray non-stick spray on the base of a slow cooker.
 Pour beef broth, BBQ sauce, honey, Worcestershire and garlic and whisk it together.
 Sprinkle in the sliced onion and carefully transfer the seared brisket to the slow cooker.

-Set the slow cooker on LOW for 6-8 hours.
-Carefully flipping it around the 4-hour mark if you can; you can baste it with some of the juices as well.
+Set the slow cooker on LOW heat for 6-8 hours.
+Carefully flipping it around the 4 hour mark if you can; you can baste it with some of the juices as well.

 Once cooked, anywhere between 190-205F, shut the slow cooker off with the lid on and rest for 15 minutes.
 Alternatively, if you are going to remove and slice your brisket, rest on the counter lightly tented with tinfoil.